Differences Between Midgaard and TriadCity

 - Money in Midgaard has lesser value compared to TriadCity.
 Also Midgaard's gold coins have no weight, while TriadCity's Dinars definitely do; this means that in Midgaard you can potentially carry trillions of gold coins, while in TriadCity your strength attribute will limit how much loot you can lug.
 We've implemented weightless and inflated currency inside Midgaard; and separated the two banking systems.

 - The TriadCity command vocabulary is far larger than Midgaard's, but, there are some necessary Midgaard commands which have been added, such as Quaff, Recite, Credits, and a few more.

 - The older games varied NPC capabilities slightly from one instance to the next.
 This meant that two guards standing side-by-side might not have exactly the same strength or dexterity and so on.
 In TriadCity every Peacekeeper is the same as all the others.
 We have not (yet?) implemented this variability in our emulation — but we might.
 In fact, we might implement this concept in TriadCity itself, or parts of it.
 We like the concept a lot.

 - The older games had the concept of shops "producing" the Items they sell, meaning in practice certain merchants have unlimited quantities available.
 TriadCity has workshops and factories where Items are produced, then brought to the merchants who sell them.
 Merchants in TriadCity will run out of things to sell, and of Dinars to buy the things you offer them.
 That's rare in Midgaard.

 These are the highlights of a far longer list.
-In hindsight we're quite chuffed over how close we've been able to get our emulation to the original.
+Overall we're quite chuffed over how close we've been able to get our emulation to the original.